sdiehl/wiwinwlh/tutorial.md

 Semaphores
 ----------

-Semaphores are a concurrency primitive used used to control access to a common resource used by multiple threads.
+Semaphores are a concurrency primitive used to control access to a common resource used by multiple threads.
 A semaphore is a variable containing an integral value that can be incremented or decremented by concurrent processes.
-A semaphore will restrict currency to a integral count of consumers called the *limit*.
+A semaphore will restrict concurrency to a integral count of consumers called the *limit*.
 The `QSem` provides an interface for a simple lock semaphore that can be created in IO and polled on using `waitQSem`.